-The project results will be presented during our bi-annual workshop "Seabed Acoustics" in Rostock/Germany in November 2015.
-Furthermore, we will prepare a publication of the results of the winning project in near future.
+The project results will be presented during our bi-annual user-conference "Seabed Acoustics" in Rostock/Germany in November 2017.

 Thanks again to all participating students which submitted a project proposal and particularly to those which performed a geophysical survey and analysed the acquired data.

 Our initiative to support the science community was a great success and we certainly will proceed with similar activities in near future

 Many thanks to all participants who applied for our student research project 2017.
 We received proposals to utilize our Innomar compact SBP system from students all over Europe.
 The range of applications covered marine archaeology, hydrography, geology, tectonics and habitat detection of buried objects.

 It was not an easy task to decide for just three proposals to be supported and we tried to pick projects with different science questions, scopes and environments: